yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-10-28-debugging-unhealthy-self-expectations.md

   * What are some good ways to set short term and long term goals during a semester?
 To feel like you're advancing in your Ph.D., what are some good milestones to set for a semester?
   * How do you create rewards for yourself when doing your long term research, or how do you associate positive validation with things as simple as running an experiment or reading a paper?
   * How do you deal with a couple weeks in which you are too busy or demotivated to do research work (eg. busy with courses)?
 How do you maintain communication with your advisor during these periods?
-  * How do I get around the feeling of not having anything to work on?
   * I find it difficult to express what I've thought about in the meetings with several professors.
 Do you have advice for speaking up in meetings?
 * **Identity:**
   * Difficult experiences are often difficult because they challenge our identities / how we think of ourselves.
 What was an experience you had that challenged your identity?
 How did you reconcile your old and new identities?